build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 Press q to quit.
 ```

 Press `Enter` two times, and the Spot interruption warning will be sent.
-Review what happens by looking at the Karpenter logs, as soon as the Spot interruption warning lands, Karpenter immediately cordons and darains the node, but also launches a replacement instance:
+Review what happens by looking at the Karpenter logs, as soon as the Spot interruption warning lands, Karpenter immediately cordons and drains the node, but also launches a replacement instance:

 ```bash
 2023-08-25T11:27:12.266Z    DEBUG    controller.interruption    removing offering from offerings    {"commit": "34d50bf-dirty", "queue": "karpenter-spot-and-karpenter", "messageKind": "SpotInterruptionKind", "machine": "default-dc58z", "action": "CordonAndDrain", "node": "ip-10-0-99-126.eu-west-1.compute.internal", "reason": "SpotInterruptionKind", "instance-type": "m5.2xlarge", "zone": "eu-west-1c", "capacity-type": "spot", "ttl": "3m0s"}